ThiraTheNerd/ThiraTheNerd/README.md

 -  🌐 Checkout my <a href="">profile </a> and <a href = "https://medium.com/@thiragithinji"> blog</a>.

 - :woman_technologist:Core team member at [waya](https://getwaya.com/) and [pigibank](https://pigibank.co.ke/)
-- 🌱 I’m currently learning Js.
+- 🌱 I’m currently learning  Web Development Technologies in Frontend.
 - 💞️ I’m looking to collaborate on Javascript and Python tasks.
 - 📫 How to reach me thiragithinji@gmail.com